magicmonkey/lifxjs/README.md

   * lifx.js which is the actual library
   * cli.js which is an example CLI app using the library
+  * cli2.js which lets you cycle through individual parameters to get a feel for what they mean

 My observations of the network protocol are documented in [this doc](Protocol.md).
 Hopefully LIFXLabs will release an official spec for the